varnishcache/varnish-cache/doc/sphinx/phk/brinch-hansens-arrows.rst

 the locking order and make sure all the arrows point to the right.

-When we started working with multi-core systems in FreeBSD, we were sure to have deadlocks in our future, and we adobted and expanded a facility called "WITNESS" originally written for BSDI, which keeps an eye on Brinch-Hansens arrows in real time.
+When we started working with multi-core systems in FreeBSD, we were sure to have deadlocks in our future, and we adopted and expanded a facility called "WITNESS" originally written for BSDI, which keeps an eye on Brinch-Hansens arrows in real time.